-Heart disease touches over 3.5 billion women around the world and 11 million women in Australia.
+Heart disease touches over 3.5 billion women around the world and 12.4 million females in Australia.
 We are all individual women with different life experiences, struggles, and joys.
 We are diverse, with mixed levels of passion, ambition, education, lifestyle and opportunities and yet we all want love, happiness and good health.

 We get your life

 We understand that your focus on your health changes as you progress through each stage in life however, we hope to educate and support you to focus on your heart health.
-Heart disease is the biggest killer of women and it kills one woman every one.
-Heart disease is 80% preventable so prevention is the key to protecting your heart and health.
+Heart disease is the biggest killer of women and it kills one woman every hour.
+80% of premature heart disease is preventable so prevention is the key to protecting your heart and health.

 We understand your life’s journey

-Young women begin their life journey focus on experiencing life’s pleasures and give little time to their heart health.
-During this stage women are experiencing life.
+Young women begin their life journey to focus on experiencing life’s pleasures and give little time to their heart health.
+During this stage, women are experiencing life.